12 Types of Owls in Connecticut

 The Eastern Screech-owl (Megascops asio) is a common resident in Connecticut and can be found in various habitats, including deciduous and mixed woodlands, parks, and suburban areas.

-Connecticut’s small types of owls, with their distinctive ear tufts and reddish-brown or gray plumage, are known for their trilled, horse-like calls often heard at night.
+Connecticut’s small types of owls, with their distinctive ear tufts and reddish-brown or gray plumage, are known for their trilled, horse-like calls, which are often heard at night.

 Eastern Screech-owls feed mainly on small mammals, birds, and insects, and they hunt by perching on a branch and waiting for their prey to come within striking distance.